Srinivagilu inscriptions and hero stones: History

-It is a Kannada Herostone inscription paleographically dated to the 8th century CE.
-The inscription commemorates the valiant demise of Palchhatereyamma, who fought against thieves to rescue cows (turugol) in the village of Siyanelvagila (present-day Srinivagilu).
-It is a very significant inscription mentioning the historical name of Srinivagalu as Siyanelvagila.
-Dr. P.V Krishnamurthy, Historian and Epigraphist provides an interesting etymology for the name of the place Siyanelvagila, which he derives from siya or sihi (sweet) + nel (paddy) + bagilu (place), essentially meaning "the place where sweet paddy was grown".
-Over time, the name has evolved into the fairly different yet similar name of Srinivagilu today.
-Turugol refers to the act of 'cattle raiding,' which involved the theft of cattle.
-Historically, Cattle was regarded as an important source of wealth and raids by thieves was commonplace.
-Numerous inscriptions exist, documenting instances of cattle raids in various villages and recounting the heroic deaths of individuals who bravely defended against these raids.
+The older inscription is a Kannada hero stone paleographically dated to the 8th century CE.
+It commemorates the death of Palchhatereyamma, who fought thieves to rescue cows (turugol) in the village of Siyanelvagila (present-day Srinivagilu).
+Historian and epigraphist P. V. Krishnamurthy derives the etymology of Siyanelvagila from siya or sihi ("sweet") + nel ("paddy") + bagilu ("place"), meaning "the place where sweet paddy was grown".
+Over time, the name evolved into Srinivagilu.
+Turugol refers to cattle raiding.
+Because cattle were an important source of wealth, raids were commonplace.
+Numerous inscriptions document cattle raids in various villages and recount the deaths of those who defended against them.

 Physical characteristics

 The inscription is 64 cm tall and 87 cm wide.
-The Kannada Characters are approximately 3 cm tall, 4 cm wide & 0.15 cm deep (very shallow depth).
-The hero stone has a sculpture of a man standing, grasping a bow in one hand and a long dagger in the other.
-Over his shoulder, a quiver is strapped, holding several arrows.
-Some arrows are also depicted piercing his body.
-In the upper section, there is a depiction of a man seated on a stool, flanked on both sides by apsaras holding flywhisks (chamara).
-The lower part of the hero stone is either buried or damaged, resulting in only the upper portion of the man's sculpture, from the knees upwards, being visible.
+The Kannada characters are approximately 3 cm tall, 4 cm wide, and 0.15 cm deep, making them rather shallow.
+The upper section of the relief depicts a man seated on a stool, flanked by apsaras holding flywhisks (chamara).
+The lower section depicts a standing man grasping a bow and a long dagger, with a quiver of arrows strapped over his shoulders and arrows piercing his body.
+Because the lower part of the stone is buried or damaged, only the primary subject's top half, from the knees up, is visible.

 Transliteration of the inscription

 The inscription was first published by P. V. Krishnamurthy in Itihasa Darshana Vol 24, 2009.
 The text below is the rereading published in the Journal of the Mythic Society.

-Digital images of each of the characters of this inscription, images of the inscription itself, summary and the other information about the inscription have been shared via Akshara Bhandara software.
+Digital images of the characters, the inscription, and other related information are available via the Akshara Bhandara software.